arian81/portfolio/resume/resume.typ

     datetime(year: 2022, month: 7, day: 1),
     "Present",
     company-url: "https://deltahacks.com/",
-    stack: "tRPC, Prisma, Vercel"
+    stack: "Next.js, TRPC, Prisma, Tailwind, TypeScript" )[
-  )[
-    - Managed *7* developers building a stack ranking based judging platform, streamlining *30+* judges' evaluation of *100+* projects
+    - Managed *7* developers building a stack ranking based judging platform, streamlining *30+* judges' evaluation of *100+* projects each year
     - Integrated *TRPC, Prisma, and Vercel functions* which *scaled* the backend to handle *10,000+* requests throughout the year
-    - Developed a graph-based matchmaking tool that paired over *500* hackers into compatible teams based on interest and skillset
+    // - Developed a graph-based matchmaking tool that paired over *500* hackers into compatible teams based on interest and skillset
+    - Developed a QR code event management infrastructure using *Apple Wallet* and a *PWA scanner* to handle traffic from *800+* attendees each year
   ]

   #work-heading(